 What Doctor Do I See for TMJ Treatment & Pain?

 TMJ Pain Can Cause a Lot of Distress.
 Not Sure What Doctor You Can See for TMJ Pain?
 Read Below.
 Call Us to Schedule a Consultation.
 Serving Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 The kind of doctor you should see is a TMJ doctor.
 If you’ve been having any TMJ pain at all, the doctor will be able to help you, and if your pain has been accompanied by other symptoms like headaches or jaw clicking, the doctor may be able to resolve all of these symptoms.
 To do so, it can help if the doctor knows what’s responsible for your pain and other symptoms.
 In some patient cases, the cause is a trauma like a blow to the jaw.
 In other cases, a bad habit like teeth grinding is causing the issue.
 With tests like 3-dimensional imaging and others, the doctor may be able to determine what’s responsible for your particular issue, and once the doctor has more information, the doctor can proceed with treatment.